fab966/digi-faq/README.md

 # Joomla 5 FAQ Module

-A flexible and SEO-friendly FAQ module for Joomla 5 by Fabrizio Galuppi.
+A flexible and SEO-friendly FAQ module for Joomla 5 by Fabrizio Galuppi - Digitest.
 Easily manage, display, and optimize frequently asked questions on your site, supporting both extensive user-facing answers and concise structured data for search engines.

 ## Features